myst729/Vuelog/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification, also update documentation
+# build for production with minification, and update documentation as well
 npm run build

 # build for production and view the bundle analyzer report